Skip to main content

 npm install -g @gofynd/fdk-cli

-You can run fdk --version to check if FDK CLI is successfully installed.
+You can run fdk --version to check whether FDK CLI was installed successfully.

 2. Generate a Boilerplate

-1. Run the following command to log into your Fynd Partner account:
+1. Run the following command to log in to your Fynd Partners account:

 fdk login

-1. Select the account for which you want to create the extension.
+1. In the browser, select the account for which you want to create the extension.

-After login, you can run fdk user to verify if you've logged in.
+After you log in, you can run fdk user in your terminal to verify that you are logged in.

 fdk extension init